About the Business License Division

-Our job in the Business License Division is to help guide you through the process of starting a business in the City of Reno, and to assist you in continuing to do business in this community.
-To get started, learn about the license application process and get additional answers in our Frequently Asked Questions section.
+The mission of the Business License Division is to guide customers through the process of starting or expanding a business in the City while building ongoing relationships to support business in our community.
+To get started, read about the license application process and get additional answers in our Frequently Asked Questions section.
 The City of Sparks and Washoe County license separately.
-Please contact if you plan to conduct business in their jurisdiction.
+Please contact them if you plan to conduct business in their jurisdiction.

 What We Do

 The Business License Division assists the public by ensuring businesses operating within Reno are properly licensed and are compliant with all applicable codes, regulations and health, safety and zoning requirements.
 This process includes coordinating license application review and approvals from all appropriate agencies.
 In addition, the license team answers inquiries for existing licensees, follows-up on the approval and issues business license certificates.
 We also have an enforcement and investigations unit that receives and follows-up on written business complaints.

 If you are a business owner who plans to conduct business, or offer your business services, within Reno, Sparks and/or Washoe County, you will need a separate business license for each jurisdiction.
 Now you can use the "Multi-Jurisdictional License Process" (pdf) to apply for licensing for each jurisdictions at your home jurisdiction.
 For example, if your business location is in Reno (and you plan to conduct business in Sparks as well) you can visit Reno's business license office and apply and pay a combined licensing fee without having to make a separate trip to Sparks!

 PLEASE NOTE: Due to the complexity and volume of calls received, you may experience a lengthy delay before your call is answered.
 All calls are answered in the order they are received.